These 9 flannel sheet sets are as sophisticated as they are cozy

 Riley Reversible Flannel Sheets

 For the fickle flannel lover, Riley’s reversible sheet set comes in complementary colorways to switch up your bedding with a flip.
-They’re cozy, chic, and reviewers praise their commitment to easy-to-maintain care and wear.
+They’re cozy and chic, and reviewers praise their commitment to easy-to-maintain care and wear.

 Looma Home Organic Flannel Sheets

 Looma’s long-staple, organic cotton is silky smooth but still quite warm.
-Their flannel sheet sets are designed to be “heirloom quality,” meaning they can be passed down generation to generation — though we doubt you’ll ever want to give them up.
+Its flannel sheet sets are designed to be “heirloom quality,” meaning they can be passed down generation to generation—though we doubt you’ll ever want to give them up.

 The Company Store Velvet Combed Cotton Flannel Sheets

-The Company Store’s classic velvet combed cotton flannel can be purchased piecemeal, so you can mix-and-match layers and colors to best complement your bedroom.
-We love their selection of friendly flannel shades that you rarely see, like bright coral, basil and bold coronet blue.
+The Company Store’s classic velvet combed cotton flannel can be purchased piecemeal, so you can mix and match layers and colors to best complement your bedroom.
+We love their selection of friendly flannel shades that you rarely see, such as bright coral, basil, and bold coronet blue.

 Parachute Brushed Cotton Bedding

-OK, so if you really hate flannel but want to get cozy this winter, Parachute’s Brushed Cotton may be the ticket.
+Okay, so if you really hate flannel but want to get cozy this winter, Parachute’s Brushed Cotton may be the ticket.
 Described as “buttery” (our favorite adjective for food and fabric), these 100% cotton sheets combine the best parts of even-better-over-time percale and those old fave jersey knit sheets from your childhood.

 Brooklinen Heathered Cashmere bedding